Save hours of paving research in 8MIN.

 bound for botany bay

-When the first fleet landed in Australia, the early settlers went about their own ‘little Britain’ – building, changing and naming the new land to best resemble the homeland, as was the fashion with colonialists at the time!
+When the first fleet landed in Australia, the early settlers went about building their own ‘little Britain’ naming the new land to best resemble the homeland (and in honour of various state governors such as Lachlan Macquarie) as was the fashion in colonial times!

 Originally named ‘New Wales’, the brave new outpost of Botany bay was constructed with significant amount of Sydney Sandstone, quarried from the immediate surrounds of the colony (mostly from Pyrmont)